 “We do a lot of research.
 We get inspired by the history,” says Durand.
 “We try to be true to the facts, to characters, to their allegiances and history.
 Then we look the way of life back in Ancient Egypt.
 Then there are lots of holes that we have to fill, lots of things that are inspired by history, but created to provide a good setup for an Assassin, which is a totally fictive character for the era.
 In that sense, we are inspired by history, but we take a lot of freedom to create opportunities for players to thrive.”

-Assassin’s Creed Origins is coming October 27 for Xbox One, PlayStation 4, and PC.
+Assassin’s Creed Origins is coming to Xbox One, PlayStation 4 and PC on October the 27th.
 To find out more, check out our previous Assassin’s Creed coverage.